Watch a quick campaign demo here!

 - Add similar titles, events and/or collections to a single, store-branded email for your customers

 - Add customer ‘filters’ to identify the specific customers to email the campaign to– based off section/department purchases, tags you’ve applied to your customers, comp title purchases and/or individual customers

-- Add a custom email ‘Subject’ and ‘Message’ for the campaign to tailor your message even further
+- Add a custom email ‘Subject’ and ‘Message’ for the campaign to tailor your message even further and share store news

 - Preview and/or send the email to your customers and view the results (click-rates, conversions, etc.)

 The main way to create a new campaign is to click the Create New Campaign button on your Edelweiss360 homepage.

 You’ll be able to name the campaign whatever you wish (this is only visible to you and is different from the email subject line).